mikrono/tModLoaderWiki_kr_ko/TagCompound.md

 	Terraria.ModLoader.IO.TagSerializer.AddSerializer(new RectangleSerializer());
 ```

-Having registered the TagSerializer, we can now freely use Rectangle as if it were a natively supported data type:
+Having registered the `TagSerializer`, we can now freely use `Rectangle` as if it were a natively supported data type:
 ```cs
 public override TagCompound Save()
 {